BetaAI focus companion for builders.

 02 · Reinforce value

-The apps where work actually happens.
+Reinforce the stack where work actually happens.

 Notion